How to Make Nachos at Home

 The magic of Mexican food lies in its power to unite people – if you're seeking an easy, informal dish ideal for sharing, nachos are the perfect option.

-From wondering about what nachos are to mastering to make them at home, here's an essential run down on this delicious Mexican classic.
+Whether you're wondering what nachos actually are or want to know how to make nachos at home, here's the lowdown on this delightful Mexican favourite.

 - Tortilla chips

-If you want to transform your nachos from a side dish to a snack, then you’ll probably want a meat filling.
-Pulled pork, chicken, chilli, steak or chorizo all taste delicious, especially when you add seasoning – try cooking them with one of our Old El Paso™ seasoning mixes to add flavour and save time.
+To transform your nachos into a heartier snack or even a main meal, consider adding a meat filling.
+Pulled pork, chicken, chilli, steak or chorizo, all work beautifully, especially when you use one of our Old El Paso™ seasoning mixes to up the flavour and save precious time.

-Nachos work best when they’re made with fresh, simple ingredients – you don't need to spend hours in the kitchen.
+Nachos are best prepared with fresh, simple ingredients – you don't need to work in your kitchen for hours.

-For the best results, you’ll want to cook your nachos in the oven, though if that’s not an option they can also be done in the microwave.
+For optimum results, bake your nachos in the oven, but if need be, you can also whip them up in the microwave.

-Line a baking sheet with foil and scatter your tortilla chips.
-Sprinkle over your shredded cheese.
-Then, place them in the oven at around 220C, for around 5 minutes or until the cheese is fully melted.
+- Start by lining a baking tray with foil, and evenly spread out your tortilla chips.
+Scatter your choice of shredded cheese on top and pop them into a preheated oven at about 220°C for roughly 5 minutes or until the cheese is completely melted.

-If you’re serving to a larger group, a top tip is to make your nachos in layers, cooking between each.
-Start with a base layer of tortilla chips, cheese, salsa, jalapeño and any other hot fillings like meat and vegetables.
+A great way to serve nachos to a larger party is to layer them, baking in between each layer.
+Start with a base of tortilla chips, cheese, salsa, jalapeño, and any warm fillings like meats and veggies.

-Once the cheese is melted, remove from the oven, then add another layer and repeat the process.
-Taking a few extra minutes to do this will ensure nachos are evenly covered and well-cooked from top to bottom.
+Once the cheese melts, remove from the oven, add another layer, and repeat.
+This extra step ensures your nachos are well-covered and evenly baked from top to bottom.

 How to make nacho cheese?

-The two most popular methods for nacho cheese are using shredded cheese and melting it in the oven, or using a cheese sauce:
+The two best methods to make nacho cheese are either using shredded cheese melted in the oven, or making a classic cheese sauce: